MicroEJ/docs/Tutorials/tutorialImplementABlockingNativeMethodWithSNI.rst

 The button's index is passed to the function ``SNI_resumeJavaThreadWithArg()`` so that the callback retrieves it when the thread is resumed.

-Step 3: Implement the callback function
+Step 3: Implement the Callback Function
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~